 When the lasered areas heal, the tissue may look white, gray or yellowish.
 The yellow color is very common in babies less than 6 weeks old because of residual jaundice that naturally goes away.
 The last area for the jaundice to resolve is in the mouth.
 As long as your baby is pooping yellow or green and not white, then this is not worrisome.
 It is just part of physiologic and breastmilk jaundice.
 The younger the baby, the more yellow the color.
 Babies under a week will look neon yellow or orange.
 There has never been a reported infection after frenectomy.
 In thousands of these, I have never seen one either.
 But if the tongue is hot, red and swollen or your baby has a fever then please reach out to us.
 You can always send a picture for us to look at.

-We take full payment for services at the time of the procedure which includes your follow up visits and provide you with a superbill, or paper invoice, for you to submit to your insurance for reimbursement for services.
+We take full payment for services at the time of the procedure which includes your follow up visits.
+We provide you with a superbill, or paper invoice, for you to submit to your insurance for reimbursement for services.
+These superbills are available on your patient portal after the procedure and 2 week follow up visit.
+There will be an address on the back of your insurance card stating where to submit your claim.
+Your insurance company will have a form for you to fill out that you can find on their website or by calling their member services.
+Everything that they need to process the claim is documented on our superbills.
 We will provide 2 sets of superbills as we split up procedure coding from office visit coding for reimbursement.
-Although insurance will only reimburse for one visit within 2 weeks of a procedure (which is your second set of super bills), we will see you back at least 2 times for aftercare rechecks.
 The amount of medical or dental reimbursement depends on the type of plan that you or your employer purchases so each plan will reimburse differently.
 There are hundreds of different plans out there which is why we cannot provide a reimbursement estimate for you.
+We find it does help, especially when making a medical appeal after an administrative denial, to write a personal letter explaining why the procedure was necessary for you or your child and include the before and after pictures we have taken that are available on your patient portal.
+You can use the information on our website to help create the letter as well.
+Were you going to stop breastfeeding which you know was best for your baby?
+Is your baby having breathing or sleeping problems from the ties?
+Speech or feeding issues?
+Tell your story from the heart!
 Make sure to check the boxes correctly when you fill out the claim forms and sign the appropriate areas so that they send the reimbursement check to you and not to Team Tongue Tie.

 Don’t I pay less if I go to a provider that takes insurance?